 The moral of this story?
 Enjoy these chocolate almond butter pretzel bites outside of the no-food library zones.
 OUTSIDE.
 Eat them joyously, freely and proudly in eating-appropriate areas.
 And just leave all of the embarrassing stuff to me.

-Side note, I’m finding myself going all googly-eyed over this sunbutter mousse (no-bake, kid-approved) recipe from Allergylicious!
-Yep, they’re totally calling to the kid in me! ????
+Side note, how great would these snacks be using some of this Whipped Homemade Almond Butter from Food Faith Fitness.
+Just be sure to swap the honey for maple syrup to make it vegan.
+Also, I’m finding myself going all googly-eyed over this sunbutter mousse (no-bake, kid-approved) recipe from Allergylicious!
+Yep, they’re totally calling to the kid in me!

 Check it out, these Chocolate Almond Butter Pretzel Bites are: